franck-benault/JavaLanguage/README.md

 ## Java type and classes
+### Boxed type
+In java all primitive type like int has a boxed type a class.
+* for int this is Integer.
+* for long this is Long.

 ### Optional
 Optional has been introducted in Java8 and is also used with the Stream (return in the min and max).